HOT PROPERTY: HOW TO ACHIEVE THE VERY BEST PRICE FOR YOUR HOME

 Have you ever wondered why some homes get multiple offers, while others struggle to get even one?

 It's rarely down to chance.

 There's no such thing as an unsellable home, and every property in every price range has the capacity to generate high levels of interest.
 Marketing is certainly a factor, but getting the highest possible price comes down to the partnership between you and your estate agent.

 The advice you're given around price and presentation, whether you take or leave that advice, and then how your agent performs are the three pillars on which a successful sale depends.

 Whether your agent is online or on the high street, what truly matters is how they carve out a special place for your home to make you stand out from the rest.
-So, let's take a look at how you can choose the best estate agent and have a credible plan to find the perfect buyer at the highest price.

 STARTING WITH A STRATEGY Homes are most exciting when they're new to the market and you'll get the best price for yours by exploiting that early activity.

 Given that every estate agent is using at least one of the major property portals, it can be hard to choose between one company and another.
 But there are critical differences in how agents market their properties that can profoundly affect the price you achieve and how soon.

 SELLING THE LIFESTYLE Styling your home to sell isn't simply about decluttering and trinkets, it's about reflecting the aspirations of your likely buyer and highlighting the character of your home.